bbauska/Coursera-Bootstrap/readme.md

 Then follow along the questions that are asked.

-For the name of the project, we\'ll just leave it as the default, git-test.
+For the name of the project, we&apos;ll just leave it as the default, git-test.

-For version, we\'ll just leave it as 1.0.0.
+For version, we&apos;ll just leave it as 1.0.0.

 We can edit that later.
 For description, this is a test directory to learn Git and Node.

-It doesn\'t matter, type some description there.
+It doesn&apos;t matter, type some description there.

 And then the entry point, I would just say index.html.

 Usually if it is a node package, the entry point will be index.js.

-Now this folder that we have setup is an index.html based folder, so that\'s why I just typed in index.html.
+Now this folder that we have setup is an index.html based folder, so that&apos;s why I just typed in index.html.

 Test command, nothing.
-Git repository, if we had already setup the git repository in the previous exercise, it\'ll automatically prompt that for you, if not, this would be empty and give you an option to type in the git repository URL, in case you\'re using an online git repository.
+Git repository, if we had already setup the git repository in the previous exercise, it&apos;ll automatically prompt that for you, if not, this would be empty and give you an option to type in the git repository URL, in case you&apos;re using an online git repository.

-Some keywords for your project, which I\'m going to leave blank.
+Some keywords for your project, which I&apos;m going to leave blank.

 Author, type your name.

-Let\'s be narcissistic.
+Let&apos;s be narcissistic.

 And the license.

-And then, it\'ll show you the configuration of the package.json file in JSON format.
+And then, it&apos;ll show you the configuration of the package.json file in JSON format.

 If your family have a JSON, does it look very, very familiar to you.

-If this looks all good, let\'s just say OK and then that results in the creation of the package.json file.
+If this looks all good, let&apos;s just say OK and then that results in the creation of the package.json file.

 Now if you list the folder contents, you would see the package.json file